postmodern/parameters/README.md

   * Default values maybe either objects or lambdas used to generate the default value.
 * Change default values of parameters.
+* Enforce types on the values of parameters.
 * Give descriptions to parameters.
 * Set parameters en-mass.
-* Parse strings of the form `name=value` into a Hash of parameters.

 ## Examples